 Short Term Scientific Mission (STSM) Applications under COST Action CM1306

-Call for STSM Applications for the 3rd Period of Funding Now Open
+Call for STSM Applications for the 4th Period of Funding Still Open

 Short-term scientific missions (STSM) are exchange visits between researchers involved in a COST Action, allowing scientists to visit an institution or laboratory in another COST country.
-They are aimed at fostering collaboration and sharing new techniques and infrastructure that may not be available in other participants’ institutions or laboratories.
-STSM are intended especially for young researchers.
-The award usually covers travel and subsistence, however the financial support is a contribution to the costs of a STSM and may not necessarily cover all the costs..
-An STSM budget of 26,100 Euros has been allocated, from which we are expecting to fund 10-20 STSMs
+They are aimed at fostering collaboration and sharing of new techniques and infrastructure that may not be available in other participants’ institutions or laboratories.
+STSMs are intended especially for young researchers.
+The award usually includes travel and accommodation/subsistence.
+However, the financial support is a contribution to the costs of an STSM and may not necessarily cover all the costs.
+We are expecting to fund 10-20 STSMs in this funding period.